Opinion | Why the GOP’s awful new voter suppression effort is so alarming

 It’s hard to avoid the sense that many Republicans believe these tactics will help them recapture power even as the party broadly remains entirely outside the conversation about how to address major challenges facing the country.

-We’re now learning that Biden’s covid relief bill could boost the income of the poorest fifth of earners by 20 percent, slash child poverty in half, and allow millions of people to save hundreds of dollars in health care costs.
-Yet Republicans are wandering the right wing media desert, spinning wildly lurid tales about stimulus checks going to criminals and terrorists.
+We’re now learning that Biden’s covid relief bill could boost the income of the poorest fifth of earners by 20 percent, slash child poverty in half and allow millions of people to save hundreds of dollars in health-care costs.
+Yet Republicans are wandering the right-wing media desert, spinning wildly lurid tales about stimulus checks going to criminals and terrorists.

 Of course, Republicans likely know their own voters won’t blame them for their opposition to popular policies.
-They will get stimulus checks and vaccinations while hailing GOP lawmakers for fighting to stop the phantom excesses in the bill manufactured in the right wing media universe.
+They will get stimulus checks and vaccinations while hailing GOP lawmakers for fighting to stop the phantom excesses in the bill manufactured in the right-wing media universe.

 But Republicans also know their anti-democratic tactics could go a long way toward helping recapture power.